Wirral Grammar School for Girls: Admissions

-It is on Heath Road, Bebington, on the Wirral Peninsula, next door to Wirral Grammar School for Boys.
-The school consists of lower school (ages 11–16) and Sixth Form (ages 17–18), and entrance is by the 11-plus examination.
-Mrs Jenny Ogunmyiwa has been head teacher since September 2022 following the retirement of Mrs Elaine Cogan after 20 years as headteacher.
+It is located in Bebington, next door to Wirral Grammar School for Boys.
+The school consists of lower school (ages 11–16) and Sixth Form (ages 17–18), and entrance for Year 7 is by the 11-plus examination.
+Those wishing to join the Sixth Form can do so by meeting the GCSE grade requirements and applying through the school website.
+To join the Sixth Form, you do not have to have previously passed the 11+ examination.
+Jenny Ogunmyiwa has been head teacher since September 2022.

-Consistently high achieving, Wirral Grammar School for Girls has been designated as a "high performing school" by the Specialist Schools Academies Trust and has received an Ofsted rating of 'Outstanding' in every department.
+Wirral Grammar School for Girls has been designated as a "high performing school" by the Specialist Schools Academies Trust and has received an Ofsted rating of 'Outstanding' in every department.

 History

-It was founded in 1931.
+The school was founded in 1931.
 It was known as the Wirral County Grammar School for Girls until the late 1990s, being administered by Cheshire County Council before 1974, then by Wirral Metropolitan Borough Council.
 In the early 1970s, it had around 900 girls.

 Academic performance

-The school attains some of the best A level results in North West England, coming third for A-Level Points per Pupil in the 2012 Wirral Local Authority area league table.
+The school attains some of the best A level results in North West England.